Systematic Analysis for Pretrained Language Model Priming for Parameter-Efficient Fine-tuning: Abstract

 \section{Abstract}

-Parameter-efficient methods (like Prompt or Adapters) for adapting pre-trained language models to downstream tasks have been popular recently.
+Parameter-efficient (PE) methods (like Prompts or Adapters) for adapting pre-trained language models (PLM) to downstream tasks have been popular recently.
 However, hindrances still prevent these methods from reaching their full potential.
-For example, two significant challenges are few-shot adaptation and cross-task generalization ability.
-To tackle these issues, we propose a general framework to enhance the few-shot adaptation and cross-domain generalization ability of parameter-efficient methods.
-In our framework, we \textbf{prime} the self-supervised model for parameter-efficient methods to rapidly adapt to various downstream few-shot tasks.
-To evaluate the authentic generalization ability of these parameter-efficient methods, we conduct experiments on a few-shot cross-domain benchmark containing 160 diverse NLP tasks.
-The experiment result reveals that priming by tuning PLM only with extra training tasks leads to the best performance.
-Also, we perform a comprehensive analysis of various parameter-efficient methods under few-shot cross-domain scenarios.
+For example, two significant challenges are few-shot adaptation and cross-task generalization.
+To tackle these issues, we propose a general PE \textbf{priming} framework to enhance and explore the few-shot adaptation and generalization ability of PE methods.
+In this framework, PLMs are primed with PE methods for rapidly adapting to various target tasks.
+To evaluate the generalization ability of these PE methods, we conduct experiments on a few-shot cross-domain benchmark containing 160 diverse NLP tasks.
+Our experiment not only reveals the best priming strategy but also verifies that priming facilitates the adaptation to target tasks.